browserengineering/book/book/animations.md

  screen would be potentially incorrect.

-[^only-overlapping]: Actually, only if there are at least two children *and* some of them overlap each other.
+[^only-overlapping]: Actually, only if there are at least two children *and* some of them overlap each other visually.
 Can you see why we can avoid the render surface for opacity if there is no overlap?

 For more details and information on how Chromium implements these concepts see [here][renderingng-dl] and [here][rendersurface]; other browsers do something